pnnl/ML4AlgComb/grassmannian_cluster_algebras/README.md

 ## Dataset

 The dataset consists of a collection of rectangular SSYT each with a label indicating whether it indexes a cluster variable or not.
 Those that do not index a cluster variable are labeled with a `0` and those that do are labeled with a `1`.
-Tableau have shape $3 \times 4$, and are filled with values drawn from $\{1,2,\dots,12\}$.
+Tableaux have shape $3 \times 4$, and are filled with values drawn from $\{1,2,\dots,12\}$.

 The data can be found here [here](https://drive.google.com/file/d/1Dd4PAOgm7bAtXSGmQW81OE-O_7dS7qU_/view?usp=sharing).
 The files are named:
 - ``3_4_12_invalid_train.txt``
 - ``3_4_12_invalid_test.txt``
 - ``3_4_12_valid_test.txt``
 - ``3_4_12_valid_train.txt``
-The code used to produce the positive examples can [\[2\]](https://arxiv.org/abs/2212.09771)) be obtained from [https://github.com/edhirst/GrassmanniansML/](https://github.com/edhirst/GrassmanniansML/).

 In the files we use braces $[$ and $]$ to demarcate rows of the dataset, so that